chocnut/photo_app/README.md

 ## Caveat

-- While developing i encounter a rate limit of 200 request per hour.
-So to fix this issue I've added cypress test to record the API response and test from there.
+- While developing I encounter a rate limit of 200 requests per hour.
+So to fix this issue I've added a cypress test to record the API response and test from there.